VPN Demand Surges Around the World

 Date: 22 Feb 2023

 Demand for VPN services in Turkey experienced another notable increase on February 22.
 The 60% uplift followed the ban on local social media platform Ekşi Sözlük, which is similar to Reddit.
-No reason has been given for the block, however Twitter was blocked earlier in the month on the grounds that it was facilitating the spread of misinformation about the government’s response to the earthquakes that rocked Turkey and Syria.
+No reason has been given for the block.

 The increase in VPN demand was in comparison with the daily average over the preceding 28 days.
 Note that we excluded February 8 from this baseline as VPN demand spiked by 491% that day in response to Turkish authorities blocking Twitter.